coalesceio/databricks-nodes/README.md

 ## Work

-The Coalesce work node is a versatile node that allows you to develop and deploy a Work table/view in Snowflake.
+The Coalesce work node is a versatile node that allows you to develop and deploy a Work table/view in Databricks.

 A Work node serves as an intermediary object and is commonly employed to store raw data before undergoing the crucial phases of transformation and loading into the main tables of the data warehouse.